-STONY BROOK, N.Y. – July 17, 2019 – At a time of unprecedented concern about the spread of false and misleading news, the Stony Brook University School of Journalism’s Center for News Literacy is bringing together 36 teachers from 15 Long Island school districts for an interactive, three-day workshop that will equip them with the skills and tools to teach the center’s proven and widely-praised News Literacy curriculum to their students – as young as 11 – this fall.
+STONY BROOK, N.Y. – July 31, 2019 – At a time of unprecedented concern about the spread of false and misleading news, the Stony Brook University School of Journalism’s Center for News Literacy brought together 36 teachers from 15 Long Island school districts for an interactive, three-day workshop that equipped them with the skills and tools to teach the center’s proven and widely-praised News Literacy curriculum to their students – as young as 11 – this fall.

-“We are facing a public health emergency, and the solution won’t be better technology, or even more penetrating and transparent journalism, however beneficial,” Schneider said.
+“We are facing a public health emergency, and the solution won’t be better technology, or even more penetrating and transparent journalism, however beneficial,” said Howard Howard Schneider, the founder and executive director of the Center for News Literacy.
 “It will be teaching students at an early age how to interrogate news and information.
 It needs to start early and be reinforced in order to be effective.”

 Since the Center’s creation in 2007, its pioneering curriculum, designed to teach students how to use critical thinking skills to judge the reliability of news and information, has been taught to more than 15,000 Stony Brook students, at more than two dozen other U.S. universities and in 10 countries.

-The middle school and high school educators at the Academy will hear from fellow teachers who have already utilized the center’s curriculum in their classrooms and will be welcomed by New York State Regent Roger Tilles.
-Jane Lytvynenko, a journalist at BuzzFeed News who reports on online disinformation, will give the keynote talk.
+The middle school and high school educators at the July academy heard from fellow teachers whom have already utilized the center’s curriculum in their classrooms, were welcomed by New York State Regent Roger Tilles and heard from Dr. Sam Wineburg of Stanford University, whose research has found alarming deficits on the part of current students to evaluate reliable sources online.
+Jane Lytvynenko, a BuzzFeed News journalist who reports on online disinformation, delivered the keynote address.

-The participants also will have opportunity to work together to create their own News Literacy lessons that they’ll be able to bring back to their classrooms in September.
-The Academy was made possible, in part, by support from the Rauch Foundation and the Bethpage Federal Credit Union.
+Participants also worked together to create their own News Literacy lessons that they’ll be able to bring back to their classrooms in September.

 Jonathan Anzalone, assistant director of the Center for News Literacy, said he believes the Academy will generate enthusiasm among educators for News Literacy and the potential of the curriculum to have a transformative effect on student learning.